gimlet-io/gimlet-documentation/src/pages/blog/troubleshooting-common-kubernetes-pod-error-states.md

 You need to verify the correctness of your image name and double-check your image registry credentials.

-- Run `kubectl describe pod <pod-name>` to crosscheck the image name.
+- Run `kubectl describe pod <pod-name>` to cross check the image name.
 - Check the exact error message at the bottom of the `kubectl describe output`.
 It may have further clues.

 If the image name is correct, check the access credentials you use with `kubectl get pod <pod-name> -o=jsonpath='{.spec.imagePullSecrets[0].name}{"\n"}'` then check the secret values with `kubectl get secret <your-pull-secret> -o yaml`.
 You may feed the base64 encoded fields to `echo xxx | base64 -d`